The Shortcut

 The sweet spot – which gives you the clearest possible image – is incredibly small on PSVR 2, and I’ve been told by more experienced VR players that it’s one of the smallest sweet spots they’ve encountered.

 As the headset naturally shifts and moves over time, it’s easy to lose the best vantage point as you play.
-This is due to the type of lenses PSVR 2 uses, known as Fresnel lenses, and it doesn’t help that what you’re looking at will be blurred unless you turn your head to focus on a specific spot (even then, it’s never crystal clear).
-This is a hard lesson for newcomers to VR to learn, and I’m still not used to the constant shifting of the display in front of my eyes.
+This is due to the type of lenses PSVR 2 uses, known as Fresnel lenses, and means that unless you’re looking at something specifically, everything outside of your direct viewpoint is slightly blurred.
+This is a hard lesson for newcomers to VR to learn, as you have to shift your whole head, not just your eyes.
+I’m still not used to it after all these months.

 The games 🎮